tfiers/tomasfiers.net/content/_index.md

 {{% /sidepic %}}

-- What do tools look like that are maximally synergistic with the natural curiosity of kids and researchers?
+- What do tools look like that work well with the natural curiosity of kids and researchers?

 - How can we distill and represent ideas as intuitively as possible?
-Both when researching others' ideas as when sharing our own.
+Both when researching others' ideas, as when sharing our own.

 - What is good interface design?